‘Love locks’ on Tumski Bridge will once again be removed in order to carry out renovation work.

 According to Gazeta Wroclawska, The first padlock was placed on Tumski bridge in 2009.
 Since then thousands more have been clung to the bridge, making the crossover a tourist attraction in the process.

-Back in 2013 even more locks were cut off the bridge during an operation to prevent the bridge from falling victim to severe rusting.
+Back in 2013 even more locks were cut off the bridge during an operation to prevent it from falling victim to severe rusting.